 Instead, the best way to launch something as complex as Babylon is as a staged rollout that ensures a smooth launch of multiple interrelated technologies, products, and interfaces.
 This approach also gives everyone who uses, builds on, and connects to the Radix network the time to migrate smoothly themselves – and gives our rapidly growing community of Scrypto developers the time to plan and test their own dApp launches to bootstrap a Radix DeFi ecosystem.

-Based on the outcome of our initial estimation of Babylon’s scope, we are planning a roughly 3-month phased rollout launch of Babylon during which real-world testing and refinement of Babylon systems and integrations with third-party/community/ecosystem products/projects can be completed with confidence on a Babylon betanet before the final migration of the Radix public mainnet.
+Based on the outcome of our initial estimation of Babylon’s scope, we are planning a roughly 6-month phased rollout launch of Babylon during which real-world testing and refinement of Babylon systems and integrations with third-party/community/ecosystem products/projects can be completed with confidence on a Babylon betanet for the first 3 of those 6 months, followed by a further 3 months of testing against a "Release Candidate" network (RCNet), with stable APIs to allow for third-party integrations, before the final migration of the Radix public mainnet.

-So with that, Babylon begins at the end of Q4 2022, with the final mainnet migration completing by the end of Q1 2023.
+So with that, Babylon Betanet begins at the end of Q4 2022, Babylon RCNet begins Q1 2023, with the final mainnet migration completing by the end of Q2 2023.

 And leading up to that rollout, we’ve got a sequence of milestones that will let our early developers follow along and prepare to make Babylon a launch of not just an updated network but a bright new era for the Radix community and for DeFi.

-Babylon begins in Q4 2022 with the launch of the Babylon Betanet, which will enable this essential “real-world” testing ahead of the Q1 2023 mainnet release.
+Babylon begins in Q4 2022 with the launch of the Babylon Betanet, followed by 3 further months with RCNet which will enable this essential “real-world” testing ahead of the Q2 2023 mainnet release.
 We will be releasing a lot more information about the exciting things to look forward to between now and then, but here is a teaser of some of the major expected roadmap items for the year:

 We know that everyone (ourselves included) would love to have seen the mainnet migration to Babylon completed before the end of the year.
 But with primary development work not wrapping up until Q4, it’s not practical to expect that all the necessary ecosystem pieces could have their integrations in place and tested in time to turn the key in December.
 An extended beta period will give everyone a reasonable time to incorporate the new architecture, and an opportunity to create and refine further documentation for all the different consumers of Radix - all essential elements for a successful launch of a DeFi ecosystem on Radix.